Pacific Gas and Electric Company: Rates

 The PG&E and other investor owned utilities that are essentially granted monopoly status in California are guaranteed a negotiated fair rate of return on equity (ROE).
 PG&E's ROE rate was set at 10.4% and a return on rate base (ROR) was set at 8.06% by the CPUC in December 2012.
 PG&E electricity rates are among the highest in the United States.
 In his 2013 paper Jonathan Cook of the UC Davis Energy Efficiency Center, described the 'unique factors' that explain why PG&E's rates are higher than other utilities in California.
 According to Cook, PG&E procures 60% of its electricity supply from third party generators and 40% from nuclear, fossil fuel and hydroelectric power plants.
 Many of the dams that produce PG&E's hydroelectric power were built in the early 1900s and require high maintenance.
 The cost of hydroelectric power maintenance is estimated to rise from $28 million in 2012 to $48 million.
 PG&E "current and near-term capital expenditures are dominated by Diablo Canyon and its hydroelectric system".
 Operations and maintenance (O&M) expenses are expected to rise especially with new regulations in place after the Fukushima accident.
 PG&E uses less natural gas than its competitors and is expected "to experience slower price growth rates" particularly if there are high emission allowance prices.

 As of 2021, PG&E electricity rates are 80% above the national average, mostly because of high fixed costs, which consume between 66 and 77% of system-wide expenses and do not change based on how much electricity is consumed.
 These fixed costs include maintenance, generation, transmission, distribution, and wildfire mitigation.
 According to a study by the nonprofit think tank Next 10 with the energy institute at UC Berkeley's Haas Business School, net-metering causes higher electricity rates, because many households with solar are not paying their share of the system's fixed costs, even though they rely on the system for much of their electricity.

 Tax dodging and lobbying

-In December 2011, the non-partisan organization Public Campaign criticized PG&E for spending $79 million on lobbying and not paying any taxes during 2008–2010, instead getting $1 billion in tax rebates, despite making a profit of $4.8 billion and increasing executive pay by 94% to $8.5 million in 2010 for its top five executives.
+In December 2011, Public Campaign criticized PG&E for spending $79 million on lobbying and not paying any taxes during 2008–2010, instead getting $1 billion in tax rebates, despite making a profit of $4.8 billion and increasing executive pay by 94% to $8.5 million in 2010 for its top five executives.